muspell/getopt_p/README.md

 The POSIX standard <unistd.h> getopt() operates via global variables.
-Conforming to standards enhances portability. https://pubs.opengroup.org/onlinepubs/009696799/functions/getopt.html
+Conforming to standards enhances portability.
+Documentation for the POSIX standard getopt() is available at : https://pubs.opengroup.org/onlinepubs/009696799/functions/getopt.html

-Namespace pollution is small and controlled, and typically not a problem.
+Namespace pollution is small and controlled so typically is not a problem.

-Typically argument processing is performed once at program initialisation, so the lack of re-entrancy is not an issue for common use-cases.
+Argument processing is typically performed once at program initialisation, so the lack of re-entrancy is not an issue for common use cases.

 History